 If I give you the world’s most complete encyclopedia about how to become a blacksmith.
 If you study it intensely for years.
 You will know a lot of things about how to forge a sword for sure.

-But would you be able the run into the forge and actually forge something?
+But would you be able to run into the forge and actually forge something?

 Very (very) unlikely.